srpouyet/exactonline-api-ruby-client/README.md

 You have to have an Exact Online account and an app setup to connect with.

-You have to set a few env variables to make a connection possible.
-Copy the `.env.sample` file, edit it to match your credentials and save it as `.env`
+You have to set a few variables to make a connection possible.
+I'd suggest using environment variables set with [dotenv](https://github.com/bkeepers/dotenv) for that.
+(You can of course hardcode them, but that is not very secure :-) )

 Then configure Elmas like this